Similar to the English language, Spanish can be divided up into several Spanish dialects that vary throughout the Spanish-speaking world.

 In Mexico, if you meet someone new or you are in a formal situation such as dealing with a customer in business, communicating with a distinguished person or a person of authority, then you need to default to usted.
 If you are communicating with family and friends, then you need to default to tú.

 In the Caribbean and all regions of Spain, the formal usted is being used less and less over time.
-Nowadays, it is not common to hear a Spanish native in these regions using the usted form, with the exception of addressing the elderly.
+Nowadays, it is common to hear Spanish natives in these regions using the tú form even in formal contexts, with one of the only exceptions being addressing the elderly.

 In contrast, for Central America and parts of the Andean Spanish-speaking region, the use of usted can be heard between two people that are familiar with each other such as very close friends or between a parent and a child to denote a closer personal relationship.